 119th Street Artists of Whiting is again sponsoring an exhibit for artists under the age of 18.
 We have been sponsoring this children's show for over 10 years, and we take pride not only in giving young artists a chance to display their work in a professional setting, but also the opportunity for friends and family to celebrate the works of these students.

-We are hoping for another enthusiastic response to our request for artwork this year.
-This event is simply a chance for young artists to show their work in a professional setting and experience a real opening reception; this will not be a juried show and is free.
+This event is a chance for young artists to show their work in a professional setting and experience a real opening reception; this will not be a juried show and is free.
 All artists will receive a certificate acknowledging their participation in the Under 18 show.

 Having painted, printed, and pressed clay together for a number of years, the Studio 4 artists are inspired by their classes and camaraderie to present their first group show in a salon style exhibit.
 The art will include carefully rendered portraits in oil by

 Gloria Carrig, dynamic screenprints by Lisa Jenschke, intricate ceramics on a micro scale by writer/artist Bo Brown, and large-scale artwork by Ted Micheletti.
 Studio 4 unites an interesting group of artists from a variety of disciplines: Architect and artist

 Leon Sarantos, social activist Carolyn Pereira, and blogger and fabric artist Heather LaRiviere.
 Several Studio 4 artists have long roots in the Chicago art scene: Donna Terry was a high school student when she attended the first Hairy Who exhibit at the Art

 Center in the 1960s, while Jean Hester's brother was one of the founding members of AfriCOBRA.
 The show also includes work by teaching artist Randall Miller, who trained at the San Francisco Art Institute.

 Art by renowned Chicago artist Darrell Roberts will be featured as a companion solo show.
 Roberts has served